Spitchwick: Blackall

+He made a number of improvements to the estate and it's over 2,200 acres of land, and during the 1880s he instructed a Gerald Warren to construct a scenic drive where he could take his carriage to best show off the beauty of the Dart valley for himself and his guests, making this amongst the earliest examples of a scenic drive.

+He constructed a 2 mile long carriage drive over Dartmoor, known as Dr Blackall's Drive for use in picturesque drives with his guests.

 Struben

 In 1901 Spitchwick was purchased by Frederick Struben (1851-1931) a South African geologist and goldminer, born in Pietermaritzburg, South Africa, of German descent.
 With his brother Harry in 1884 he was the first to strike gold in Johannesburg and called their mine "Confidence Reef".
 Although the seam of gold was disappointingly small, nevertheless they both made fortunes.
 They owned parts of the adjoining farms Sterkfontein and Wilgespruit in what is now Roodepoort.
 Fred Struben recalled: "In January 1884 I started prospecting on the Sterkfontein farm at the west end of the range.
 The second day I found a reef showing gold, which assayed on the surface 6 penny weights, and at 50 feet had improved so that the sum had reached nearly 2 ounces."

 His widow sold Spitchwick in 1934 to the Simpson family.

 Simpson

 The Simpson family purchased Spitchwick in 1934.
 In 1937 Stephen Simpson of Spitchwick purchased further the Dartmoor estate of Holne.